MohammadAhshanulHaque/Poatman-Api-Test/README.md

-For API testing I use Postman which is an API testing tool.
+For API testing, I use Postman, which is an API testing tool.

 Environment Setup for API testing:

 a.
-At first I use the below cmd from VS code editor to run the "inde.js" file by eneter the mokedAPI folder cd .\mockedAPI\
+At first, I use the below command from VS code editor to run the "inde.js" file by entering the mockedAPI folder

+  cd .\mockedAPI\

   node index.js

-Then I got the [Application listening on PORT 9999]
+Then I got the
+[Application listening on PORT 9999]

 b.
 Secondly I moved the storage folder which contain "account.json" file under mokedAPI folder